Ebenezeraluko/Learning-git-on-my-own/README.md

 # Learning-git-on-my-own
-The repo on learning how to use git and github
+The repo is about learning how to use git and github